controlshift/slate/source/includes/_authenticated_api_members.md

 `external_id=foo`

 Changes the email opt in type for the member with the specified id to the external id in the POST body.
+This will update the opt in type for all associated signatures, attendee records, user accounts and other data held by ControlShift to the opt in type specified by external_id.

+This feature may be useful for upgrading the recorded consent when new consent for email communications has been collected in external systems.

+Most likely you will be changing historical consents that may no longer be mailable for legal reasons to a new mailable consent type.

+No history is stored recording the original consent type, it is replaced by the new one specified.

 `POST /api/v1/members/123/update_email_opt_in_type`